miguelitoelgrande/ESP-SIP-Doorbell/README.md

 - ESP8266 board (ESP-01, NodeMCU, Wemos D1, etc.)
 - USB power or battery power supply
 - Adapter to connect to existing, physical door bell circuit (with AC tansformer)
+- Connect the Doorbell Button circuit between GPIO14 and GND.
+Will bring the ESP out of Light Sleep
-- Doorbell button connected between RST (Reset) and GND - TODO: Might change to better solution
+- OBSOLETE: Doorbell button connected between RST (Reset) and GND - TODO: Might change to better solution
-- For deep sleep wake: RST pin connected to doorbell button circuit
+- OBSOLETE: For deep sleep wake: RST pin connected to doorbell button circuit
 - Compile with **Arduino IDE** (.ino is the Sketch File, add the SIP.h and SIP.cpp)

 ### Initial Configuration